 Selling on that marketplace is a guarantee of having visibility, but also building trust in the customer’s mind.
 If you sell cultural products, like books, for example, this marketplace is the perfect fit.

 This France-based niche marketplace is focused mainly on gardening, DIY, and homeware in general.
-Besides operating on the French e-commerce market, it also serves the German, British, Italian, Belgian, and Spanish markets.
-Between 2019 and 2020, traffic on ManoMano has grown by +45%.
+Besides operating in the French e-commerce market, it also serves the German, British, Italian, Belgian, and Spanish markets.
+During 2021 the web traffic increased from 14.4 million visits to nearly 31 million.

 Created in 2001, the French marketplace has a very special and successful business model.
 In fact, Veepee offers products through online flash and exclusive sales.
 To be more precise, the marketplace hosts sales of merchants and retailers only for members with discounted prices from 50% to 70% off.